Semantic actions

 #![allow(unused)] fn main() { impl<'t> CalcGrammarTrait<'t> for CalcGrammar<'t> { /// Semantic action for non-terminal 'Calc' fn calc(&mut self, arg: &Calc<'t>) -> Result<()> { self.process_calc(arg)?; Ok(()) } } }

 But what is the advantage of implementing only the start symbols's semantic action?
-Well, since the start symbol is the root node of each and every concrete parse tree we know, that the generated type for it should comprise the complete input as the result of the parsing.
+Well, since the start symbol is the root node of each and every concrete parse tree, we know that the generated type for it should comprise the complete input as the result of the parsing.

 The key to this is the structure of the generated type Calc